 Located in Central America, Belize is bordered to the south and west by Guatemala, to the north by Mexico and to the east by the beautiful Caribbean Sea.
 This diverse country has various cultures and languages and has the lowest population density in Central America.

 Belize is well known for its extreme biodiversity and its distinctive ecosystems.
 Swampy coastal plains covered in mangrove swamps cover the coast and the south and interior of the country is predominantly covered in hills and low mountains.

 Home to the largest barrier reef located in the Northern hemisphere, Belize boasts by having the second biggest reef system in the world.
 But that’s not the only reason why you should visit Belize.
 For us, its to dive the Blue Hole.

 UNESCO inscribed it as a World Heritage Site back in 1996 and is now comprised of a total of seven protected areas; Blue Hole Monument, South Water Caye Marine Reserve, Half Moon Caye Natural Monument, Bacalar Chico National Park and Marine Reserve, Laughing Bird Caye National Park, Glover’s Reef Marine Reserve and Sapodilla Cayes Marine Reserve.

-Diving the Great Blue Hole
+Scuba Diving The Blue Hole Belize

 Although Great Blue Hole divers consider this dive to be a bucket list dive, you should be aware that this is not a dive for divers of all skill levels.
 It is recommended that a Blue Hole diver should have more than 24 dives logged.
-It must also be mentioned that it is not a colourful dive, rather more an eye opener to a dark cave complete with impressive stalactites.
+It must also be mentioned that it is not a colorful dive, rather more an eye opener to a dark cave complete with impressive stalactites.

 Day trips to the Great Blue Hole can be arranged and are usually full day trips.
-These are organised from the coastal tourist communities in Belize.
+These are organized from the coastal tourist communities in Belize.
 The Great Blue Hole is also accessible by different Belize airlines by aerial tours.

 Belize’s waters very rarely drop below 26.
-Upon descending into a deep, cool, blue hole, the water will begin to shimmer and waver as you pass the “halocline” – the invisible line which divides the salty top of the Blue Hole from its fresh water depths at about 15 metres deep.
+Upon descending into a deep, cool, blue hole, the water will begin to shimmer and waver as you pass the “halocline” – the invisible line which divides the salty top of the Blue Hole from its freshwater depths at about 15 meters deep.

 A Blue Hole dive can be a very worthy experience, but it is very important to remember the dangers of this type of dive, and also the personal duties that you have as a diver, even whilst under the supervision of an experienced Divemaster.
 It is advised that divers get some deep training before attempting dives at such depths.

-Although the Great Blue Hole is believed to be the Earths largest reef in area, it is by far not even close to being the world’s deepest.
-There is a known blue hole deeper than Belize’s, believed to have been dug by Satan himself.
-Dean’s Blue Hole.
+Although the Great Blue Hole is believed to be the Earths largest reef in the area, it is by far not even close to being the world’s deepest.
+There is a known blue hole deeper than Belize’s, believed to have been dug by Satan himself – Dean’s Blue Hole.

-What Marine Life Can I See on The Great Blue Belize Dive?
+Marine Life at Great Blue Belize

 Having a reputation amongst the world of recreational divers and enthusiasts, The Blue Hole has many things to offer.
-Although this location is not ideal for the colourful reef lovers, clear waters and a vast variety of flora and fauna are still to be seen.
-Nurse sharks, Caribbean reef sharks and bull sharks are some of the things you can meet before entering the dark depths of the Blue Hole.
+Although this location is not ideal for the colorful reef lovers, clear waters and a vast variety of flora and fauna are still to be seen.
+Nurse sharks, Caribbean reef sharks, and bull sharks are some of the things you can meet before entering the dark depths of the Blue Hole.

-Recreational divers are lured here annually to be able to dive in the crystal clear waters and have the chance to meet several species of fish, including the colourful midnight parrotfish and giant groupers.
+Recreational divers are lured here annually to be able to dive in the crystal clear waters and have the chance to meet several species of fish, including the colorful midnight parrotfish and giant groupers.

 Reports of people spotting hammerhead sharks along the reefs have been confirmed, but are unfortunately not regularly sighted.